What is the World's Best Workforce?

 All students are ready for career and college.

 For Minnesota to be competitive, we must have students who are college and career ready, students who are poised to lead the state’s workforce.
 This is important for a number of reasons:

 Our population is aging.

-Seventy percent (70%) of jobs will require more than a high school diploma by 2018.
+Seventy percent (70%) of jobs will require more than a high school diploma.